Standard Mandarin Speaker: 你看，这是什么? (ni kan, zhe shi shen me?)

 The Yue dialects are native to the coastal parts of the province of Guangdong and eastern Guangxi Zhuang AR, including Hong Kong and Macau, concentrated on the Pearl River Delta as well upriver of its many inflowing rivers.
 They are widely spoken among Overseas Chinese communities around the world because for historical reasons, Chinese immigrants overwhelmingly came from this region.

 The Cantonese dialect is generally not accepted as a formal written language, even in Hong Kong.
 It is seen as slang/spoken language, and the public exams require you to write basically in "Mandarin" vocabulary (and grammar).
-Despite this, it is also the only Chinese dialect with an actively used written form, even it's only used in the colloquial.
+Despite this, it is also the only Chinese dialect with an actively used written form, even if it's only used in the colloquial.
 Interestingly, vocabulary unique to Cantonese can be divided into two types.
 The first kind is your normal type, with words basically deviating and changing over time in pronunciation and meaning.
 These words basically have no written form, although they have kind of been "invented" or taken from homophones which is common enough for you to recognize.
 The second type is that the slang is actually an archaic way of saying something.
 These actually have a written form, but the characters are so obscure that only Chinese majors know them.
 They are still treated as casual/spoken form, and can't be written in formal settings.
 In terms of spoken language, the laan yam (literally "lazy sounds") pronunciation shift has become common.
 Some common examples are saying l- instead of n- and mixing up the ending sounds -n and -ng, which is why there are oral tests in the public exam syllabus that is particularly asinine about this.

 Despite the widespread perception that Cantonese is somehow a "deviation from the more sophisticated Mandarin Chinese", Cantonese retains many of the finals of Middle Chinese (中古漢語), which was the prestige language of the Tang Dynasty (6th to 10th century) and the Song Dynasty (10th to 13th century).
-Poetry from these two dynasties were thought to be some of the best works of literature to ever come out of China - and because Cantonese retains the finals (whereas Mandarin retains the medials and Wu the initials), Cantonese is much more helpful (e.g., rhymes better) than Mandarin if you would like to study the said poetry.
+Poetry from these two dynasties were thought to be some of the best works of literature to ever come out of China—and because Cantonese retains the finals (whereas Mandarin retains the medials and Wu the initials), Cantonese is much more helpful (e.g. rhymes better) than Mandarin if you would like to study the said poetry.

 It has been noted that Cantonese carries a semi-nationalistic pride among Cantonese people, to the level that the language, by itself, caused an extremely thorny controversy in 2010.
 Nevertheless, Cantonese is only the third-largest variety of Chinese: Wu Chinese, spoken around Shanghai in Jiangsu and Zhejiang provinces, has about six million more speakers (77 million vs. 71 million).